artdev-hash/100-Days-of-Code/log1.md

 **Today's Progress** My created issue is tagged for hacktoberfest

 **Though :** Browsing the net for docker and kubernetes

 **Link to work :**
 N/A

+## Day 34 October 8, 2022 Saturday

+**Today's Progress** Looking for other repo to commit

+**Though :** while at it just discovered that you cannot install vscode on windows 7 machine.. it's not compatible.. i just tested it.. even on vm.

+**Link to work :**
+N/A